Quaternioneer/trezor-agent/doc/README-SSH.md

 (trezor|keepkey|ledger)-agent identity@myhost
 ```

 The identity (ex: `identity@myhost`) is used to derive the public key and is added as a comment to the exported key string.
+If you are using RSA keys such as with the YubiKey, RSA keys are IP/DN agnostic and ECDSA keys are not.
+So if you produced the public key with identity@IP and then try to connect with 'ssh identity@DN' this will not work.
+Also, if you reboot your VM and AWS assigns a new IP to your VM you will need to produce a public key which corresponds to the new IP.

 ##### 2. Run a command with the agent's environment